<?xml version='1.0' encoding='UTF-8'?>

 &lt;blockquote&gt;

-<link href="https://lars-christian.com/notes/2026-04-11-the-wisdom-we-grow/"/>
+<link href="https://lars-christian.com/notes/2026-05-04-the-blade-itself-is-20-years-old/"/>

 </entry>